sap-tutorials/Tutorials/tutorials/s4sdk-cloud-foundry-sample-application/s4sdk-cloud-foundry-sample-application.md

 ![Maven generates project from archetype](maven-generates-project.png)

-**Note**: Here you have created an application which is based on the [`TomEE` runtime](http://tomee.apache.org/) which is a `Java EE 6` compliant open-source runtime that is available in the `Cloud Foundry` platform if your goal is to create a `Java EE` application.
-You may also initialize the project with [`SpringBoot`](https://spring.io/projects/spring-boot).
+**Note**: Here you have created an application which is based on the [`TomEE runtime`](http://tomee.apache.org/) which is a `Java EE 6` compliant open-source runtime that is available in the `Cloud Foundry` platform if your goal is to create a `Java EE` application.
+You may also initialize the project with [`Spring Boot`](https://spring.io/projects/spring-boot).
 To adapt the archetype simply change the `artifactId` to `scp-cf-spring`.
 Our tutorial series will be primarily based on the `TomEE` runtime.
-Nonetheless, the SAP Cloud SDK is compatible with these popular `runtimes` too.
+Nonetheless, the SAP Cloud SDK is compatible with these popular runtimes too.

 [DONE]
 [ACCORDION-END]